Two Decades of Curmudgeonly New Year's Eves

 2023 Wadi Rum 🇯🇴

-One of these our friends rented a 1950s bus and drove around the city stopping to party in random squares and intersections, and when we joined them around 11pm we didn't know the water bottle we got handed was actually MDMA, so drank half of it in one go, had an amazing night and then got stopped by vice police at 7am on our walk home along empty streets, but it was fine.
+One of these friends rented a 1950s bus and drove around the city stopping to party in random squares and intersections, and when we joined them around 11pm didn't know the water bottle we got handed was actually MDMA, so drank half of it in one go, had an amazing night and then got stopped by vice police at 7am on my walk home along empty streets, but it was fine.

-One of these we sat on plastic stools drinking beer poured from giant bottles into little glasses and eating various delectable foods sold from carts in a corner of a Tesco parking lot underneath red lanterns.
+One of these I sat on plastic stools drinking beer poured from giant bottles into little glasses and eating various delectable foods sold from carts in a corner of a Tesco parking lot underneath red lanterns.

 One of these was spent wandering around trying in vain to find a hotel room after three different reservations were cancelled, almost giving up and going back to the village, before finally getting lucky and then hanging out with a very international group of trekkers on a rooftop.

-One of these we stayed on the rooftop, because it had an amazing view of the entire city, which is notoriously dangerous even when the streets aren't packed with revellers on New Year's Eve.
+One of these I stayed on the rooftop, because it had an amazing view of the entire city, which is notoriously dangerous even when the streets aren't packed with revellers on New Year's Eve.

-Note: These are listed in something of alphabetical order, excluding the initial ‘One of these (we were)'…
+Note: These are listed in something of alphabetical order, excluding the initial ‘One of these (I was)'…